-Infrastructure service Household unit of demand (HUD) Comments Water Wastewater Stormwater New titles: Each additional residential title created shall pay 1 HUD; and Additional Applies everywhere Transport General Reserves residential units on an existing title shall pay the following Neighbourhood Reserves (Greenfield) - Sites outside the urban boundary portion of a HUD 2 a.
+Infrastructure service Household unit of demand (HUD) Comments Water Wastewater Stormwater Transport General Reserves New titles: Each additional residential title created shall pay 1 HUD; and Additional residential units on an existing title shall pay the following portion of a Applies everywhere Neighbourhood Reserves (Greenfield) - Sites outside the urban boundary HUD a.
 0.5 HUD for a one bedroom residential unit, b.
-0.75 HUD for a two bedroom residential unit.
-Only applies to development located outside the urban boundary area, see (defined in Maps A1, B1-B3, and C1-C3 in the appendix or online at nelson. govt.nz/built-urban-area) Neighbourhood Reserves (Intensification) - Sites inside the urban boundary c.
+0.75 HUD for a two bedroom residential unit, Only applies to development located outside the urban boundary area, see (defined in Maps A1, B1-B3, and C1-C3 in the appendix or online at nelson . govt.nz/built- urban-area ) Neighbourhood Reserves (Intensification) - Sites inside the urban boundary c.
 1 HUD for a residential unit of three or more bedrooms.
-Only applies to development located within the urban boundary area, see (defined in Maps A1, B1-B3 and C1-C3 in the appendix or online at nelson. govt.nz/built-urban-area)
+Only applies to development located within the urban boundary area, see (defined in Maps A1, B1-B3, and C1-C3 in the appendix or online at nelson. govt.nz/built- urban-area )